skienzmatishun/rippreport/content/p/not-qualified/index.md

 thumbnail: img/not-qualified.jpg
 summary: Assistant District Attorney Kristi Hagood pushed false statements to court judges to deny an innocent man his freedom.
 Documents reveal how prosecutors knew a suppressed medical report proved murder charges were completely fabricated.
-Confront the stark truth of how her glossy campaign promises created a human nightmare for an innocent victim.
+We confront the stark truth of how her glossy campaign promises created a human nightmare for an innocent victim.
 categories: